-You shall deliver or cause to be delivered to us prior to your acceptance hereof (a) one copy of the Official Statement, dated the date hereof, substantially in the form of the Preliminary Official Statement, dated November [\\], 2022 (the "Preliminary Official Statement"), relating to the Bonds, with only such changes therein as shall have been approved by us (such Preliminary Official Statement, with such changes, being herein called the "Official Statement," except that, if the Official Statement has been amended between the date hereof and the Closing Date referred to in Section 7, the term "Official Statement" shall refer to the Official Statement as so amended), signed on behalf of the LGC by its Secretary, on behalf of the City by the City Manager or any other representative of the City authorized by resolution of the City Council of the City and on behalf of the Commission by the General Manager or any other representative of the Commission authorized by resolution of the Commission, and (b) a letter from Burns & McDonnell Consultants, Inc. consenting to the inclusion of its report, and of references to it, in the Preliminary Official Statement and the Official Statement.
+You shall deliver or cause to be delivered to us prior to your acceptance hereof (a) one copy of the Official Statement, dated the date hereof, substantially in the form of the Preliminary Official Statement, dated November [\\], 2022 (the "Preliminary Official Statement"), relating to the Bonds, with only such changes therein as shall have been approved by us (such Preliminary Official Statement, with such changes, being herein called the "Official Statement," except that, if the Official Statement has been amended between the date hereof and the Closing Date referred to in Section 7, the term "Official Statement" shall refer to the Official Statement as so amended), signed on behalf of the LGC by its Secretary, on behalf of the City by the City Manager or any other representative of the City authorized by resolution of the City Council of the City and on behalf of the Commission by the General Manager or any other representative of the Commission, and (b) a letter from Burns & McDonnell Consultants, Inc. consenting to the inclusion of its report, and of references to it, in the Preliminary Official Statement.